 Ten state parks now feature selfie stands, guess what we found one at Devils Lake state park!

-Tumbled rock trail was busy on our way back with teenagers jumping off the cliff, and watch out for the adults who go off the trail to climb up the trail.
+The tumbled rock trail was busy on our way back with teenagers jumping off the cliff, and watching out for the adults who go off the trail to climb up the trail.

 I love this little girl with all my heart!
 She promised to stay wild!